iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 <Figure
   image={chicken50k}
   alt="Illustration depicting a chicken looking down a long line of seed piles that extends into the horizon, giving the illusion of an infinite number of piles.
 The seeds are on pieces of paper with words written on them, and the size of the piles and the spacing between them decrease as they recede into the distance, enhancing the perception of infinity.
-The scene is elegantly composed, capturing the curiosity of the chicken as it contemplates the endless supply." caption="How the heck is an image like this going to help us understand how the chicken chooses the feed?\nGenerated with OpenAI DALL-E 3"
+The scene is elegantly composed, capturing the curiosity of the chicken as it contemplates the endless supply." caption="How the cluck is an image like this going to help us understand how the chicken chooses its food?\nGenerated with OpenAI DALL-E 3"
 />

 Clearly, trying to visualize a chicken choosing from 50,257 options isn't very useful.
 Let's instead limit our chicken's choices to only the top 6 words that the language model chose.
 Here are the options for the chicken and how it might look when the chicken is presented with them: